cristianastorino/tombolone/README.md

 Tombolone and tomboloneweb communicate through dbus.

-See prerequisites.txt for software needed to run this application See screenshots in snapshots folder.
+See prerequisites.txt for software needed to run this application.

+See screenshots in snapshots/ folder.

 I will upload a complete SD image in a few days.

-Every suggest is welcome!
+Every hint is welcome!

 Regards